BalazsDukat/drift_method_forecasting/README.md

 # drift_method_forecasting
-Time-series orecasting using the drift method
+Time-series forecasting using the drift method, with seasonality.
+(Unifies the idea behind the seasonal naive method and the drift method.)